clade/PyDAQmx/doc/callback.rst

 Callback function are implemented in PyDAQmx.
-With ctypes, you can convert a Python function to a CFunction that can be as an argument to a function loaded with ctypes.
+With ctypes, you can convert a Python function to a CFunction that can be as an argument to a function loaded with ctypes (The CFunction types are defined in :mod:`PyDAQmx.DAQmxTypes`).

 The :mod:`PyDAQmx.DAQmxCallBack` module provide an mechanism to send data to the callback function (see the second example)

-An complete example is available on the GitHub `repository <https://github.com/clade/PyDAQmx>`_, in the :file:`PyDAQmx\example` directory.
+An complete example is available on the GitHub `repository
+<https://github.com/clade/PyDAQmx>`_, in the :file:`PyDAQmx\example`
+directory.

 Simple example
 --------------

 Using a callback function is a three steps problem:

-* Define the python function, with the right arguments
+* Define the Python function, with the correct arguments
-* Transform the function to de CFunction
+* Transform the function to a CFunction
 * Regiter the call back within NIDAQmx

 Here is the code::